-When pastoral, safeguarding or senior leadership follow up with pupils, they are encouraged to lead with words to the effect of "Mr/Miss/Ms X informs me that you......"
+When pastoral, safeguarding or Senior Leadership follow up with pupils, they are encouraged to lead with words to the effect of "Mr/Miss/Ms X informs me that you..."

-This is to ensure that our pupils get the message that we take allegations of bullying seriously and do communicate and act upon all cases.
+This is to ensure that our pupils get the message that we take allegations of bullying seriously and communicate and act upon all cases.

-Policies and procedures will be communicated clearly to parents, pupils and staff and the school will create an environment of good behaviour and respect, where staff model relationships and celebrate success.
+Policies and procedures are communicated clearly to parents, pupils and staff (via the externally-facing website and the Staff Handbook), and the school will create an environment of good behaviour and respect, where staff model relationships and celebrate success.
 As far as reasonably practicable, the school will involve parents in making sure pupils are clear about the part they can play to prevent bullying, including when they find themselves as bystanders.

 The school will listen carefully to both pupil and parent voice on the issue of 'whether pupils feel safe' which is asked in annual surveys.
 The school will act on any significant issue identified.
+In line with the SEND code of practice: 0 to 25 years (2020) there is extra pastoral support available for listening to the views of those with SEN as regards bullying, in both responding to and in situations of proactivity.
+Student voice is taken seriously at Burlington House School, and the School Council meets regularly to discuss all manner of topics.